 Advent, advent — A cheerful holiday season

-Advent is a special time full of century-old traditions as well as modern customs in Germany.
-The noun “advent” refers to ‘a coming into place, view or being; arrival’.
+Advent is a very special time full of century-old traditions and modern customs in Germany.
+The noun “advent” refers to ‘a coming into place, view or being; arrival.’
 More commonly the term is used to describe the season and the four weeks leading up to Christmas.

 One of the older customs is that of the “Adventskranz,” a wreath bound out of fir branches and decorated with four candles.
-The first candle is lit on the fourth Sunday prior to Christmas, taking place on Nov.
-28 this year.
-The second candle is lit on the following Sunday and so forth up to Christmas.
+The first candle is lit on the fourth Sunday prior to Christmas, this year it takes place on Nov.
+27. The second candle is lit on the following Sunday and so forth until Christmas.

 Another fun-filled tradition, especially loved by younger (and maybe even older) children is the Advent calendar.
 The calendar can be store bought filled with chocolate, sweets or other small surprises or just as well be homemade using small jute sacks, colorful boxes, cloth pockets sewn onto textile backgrounds or in any other creative style.
 The individual days are marked with numbers from one to 24 and starting on Dec.
 1, the recipient can open one “door” and find a surprise to sweeten the waiting time and countdown to Christmas.